Nominations now open for the 2015 Weston Youth Innovation Award

 TORONTO, Nov.
-24, 2015 /CNW/ - Calling all Canadian innovators between the ages of 14 and 18!
+13, 2014 /CNW/ - Calling all Canadian innovators between the ages of 14 and 18!
 The Ontario Science Centre wants to recognize you for making the world a better place through science and technology.
-Nominations are now open for the prestigious Weston Youth Innovation Award.
-Now in its eighth year, the annual award recognizes and supports young Canadians who apply science and technology creatively with the goal of making a positive difference locally or even globally.
+Nominations are now open for the prestigious Weston Youth Innovation Award, which recognizes youth leaders in science and technology.
+Now in its sixth year, the annual award recognizes and supports young Canadians who apply science and technology creatively to make a positive difference locally and globally.

-Open to all Canadians aged 14 to 18, this year's recipient will receive a $2,000 prize, travel expenses to attend the award ceremony in Toronto and an Ontario Science Centre membership.
-In addition, the recipient will be featured in a video animation by the Science Centre's award-winning graphics team that will be broadcast online and in the Weston Family Innovation Centre, the news hub of the Science Centre where more than one million visitors are welcomed each year.
+This year's recipient will receive a $2,000 prize, travel expenses to attend the award ceremony in Toronto and an Ontario Science Centre membership.
+In addition, the recipient will be featured in a video animation by the Science Centre's award-winning graphics team that will be broadcast online and in the Weston Family Innovation Centre, the news hub of the Science Centre, which welcomes more than one million visitors each year.

 Do you know an innovative youth who might qualify for the Weston Youth Innovation Award?
 Please contact wyia@OntarioScienceCentre.ca.